 Transmitting and Receiving Data using Streams

 Once the connection has been created, your application will want to transfer data between the client and server.
 The simplest way to transfer data over TCP is to use the stream functions from the WICED SDK.
-The stream functions allow you to send and receive arbitrary amounts of data without worrying about the details of packetizing data into uniform packets (see the next section for details about packets).
+The stream functions allow you to send and receive arbitrary amounts of data without worrying about the details of packetizing data into uniform packets (see the “further reading” section for details about packets).

 To use a stream you must first declare a stream structure and then initialize that with the socket for your network connection: